4dn-dcic/fourfront/docs/public/metadata-submission/biosample_metadata.md

 * The date the the cells were most recently thawed and cultured for the submitted experiment
 * Date can be submitted in as YYYY-MM-DD or YYYY-MM-DDTHH:MM:SSTZD ((TZD is the time zone designator; use Z to express time in UTC or for time expressed in local time add a time zone offset from UTC +HH:MM or -HH:MM).
 * example Date only (most common use case) - "2017-01-01"
-* example Date and Time (uncommonly used) -"2017-01-01T17:00:00+00:00" - note for time hours, minutes, seconds and offset (can be 00 filled) are required
+* example Date and Time (uncommonly used) -"2017-01-01T17:00:00+00:00" - note for time; hours, minutes, seconds and offset are required but may be 00 filled.

 ```culture_harvest_date``` - **Required**